Fai/Fai/README.md

-# 👋 Hello world, I'm Fai, an AI Engineer working in a Thai Startup.
+# 👋 Hello world, I'm Fai, an AI Engineer.
 - 🌱 I'm passionate about AI/ML esp.
 LLM, Cloud, Security and Software Engineer.
 - 📫 Made with ❤️ in Thailand